The world's GREATEST desserts – how many British favourites made the list?

 AS Foodstudio/Shutterstock

-Profiteroles are golf ball–sized spheres of choux pastry traditionally filled with whipped cream or custard before a glaze of chocolate ganache is poured over the top.
-There are many variations, though, which include dusting profiteroles in sugar, using a caramel glaze or flavouring the cream inside.
-They're notoriously tricky to make, thanks to the precision needed for the pastry – and the croquembouche, that beautiful, vertiginous tower of profiteroles held together by caramel, is one of the ultimate show-stopping desserts.
+Profiteroles are golf ball–sized spheres of choux pastry that are traditionally filled with whipped cream or custard, then coated in a chocolate ganache glaze.
+There are many variations on the recipe, though; profiteroles can be dusted with sugar, drizzled with a caramel glaze or made with flavoured cream.
+They're notoriously tricky to make, thanks to the precision needed for the pastry – and the croquembouche, that beautiful, vertiginous tower of profiteroles held together by caramel, is one of the ultimate showstopper desserts.

 36. Gelato, Italy